 People will take the matter of rainmaking seriously only if it stays on their radar screen with a clear message that the firm means business.
 Your team won’t pay attention to half-hearted reminders to “get out there and bring in clients.”
 They will just keep their heads low and wait until it goes away—after all, it did last time.

 As you cultivate your new rainmakers’ skills, keep your expectations realistic and flexible.
 For example, a young professional may be discouraged if he believes the only acceptable measure of success is to bring in the type of “big fish” only a partner could land.
 A realistic expectation may be to assign rainmaker trainees to network strategically with key members and influencers of a certain industry group to get the firm’s name out and begin to build or strengthen relationships.

 How flexible is your firm willing to be in its support of people who are just learning how to market?
 For example, if someone introduces a new client with work that might not meet your firm’s usual standards, are you willing to take on the project rather than rebuff that neophyte’s attempt at business development?
 Clearly, the individual has to understand that this is not the type of work the firm is looking for, but at the same time, it may be important to reward and give positive reinforcement to your team members for small successes.

 Finally, accountability is critical in the process of cultivation.
 Your professionals will not change their behavior if no one is watching.
 Consider monthly marketing meetings where someone is closing the loop and following up on commitments that were made to make phone calls, write articles, explore organizations, etc. Chart successes, and give help and encouragement where needed.

-Sharon Berman is principal of Berbay Corp., a marketing consulting firm specializing in working with professional services firms.
+Sharon Berman is principal of Berbay Marketing & PR, a marketing consulting firm specializing in working with professional services firms.
 She can be reached at email@example.com.